slaskhas/raspberry-motion-kvs-streamer/README.md

 The code is heavily based on [https://github.com/seqsense/aws-iot-device-sdk-go](https://github.com/seqsense/aws-iot-device-sdk-go) and the shadow example.
 The file **shortprettydump.go**  is a straight copy from that example. [github.com/ziutek/gst](github.com/ziutek/gst) is used for gstreamer stuff.
 There are other maintained libraries for gstreamer, but I found this one to compile without problems on my pi zero.

 The code is a bit messy with a bunch of flags, mainly because I wanted to have the stream start quickly on motion, and then run for a limited time.
 Plus I wanted to have it stay as quiet as possible over the network when there is no activity.
 My real-world use case is using a 4G Cell connection causing those requirements.

+### Kudos

+Obviously to [SEQSENSE](https://github.com/seqsense/aws-iot-device-sdk-go) and [ziutek](https://github.com/ziutek/gst) .
+I may have copied lines from other projects as well.
+If you feel you have contributed without due credits please let me know.